 Meanwhile, another rugby club in Marin County had also been prospering.
 Founded in 2005 by Redwood High School and Redwood Rugby alumni Patrick Farley, Gordon Wright and Robert Lopez, the Marin Youth Rugby Club had been giving children ages 8 to 12 the opportunity to learn and play the sport.
 In a mere three years the Club was fielding several full teams.
 In 2008, Marin Youth Rugby Club merged its program into the Highlanders program and thus gave Marin County youth the opportunity to learn and play rugby from ages 8 to 18.

 The addition of a successful youth program to a successful high school program allowed the Highlanders to once again become one of the most prominent and well regarded youth clubs in California.
 Under successive Presidents Kevin Rowell, Debbie Kessler and Mark Carrington the Club grew to over 200 players and their families.
 The Club participated in state and national tournaments, toured locally and internationally and continued to provide a stream of top quality athletes to college rugby programs and representative sides.

 Marin Highlander alumni currently populate many of the top collegiate rugby programs in the nation.
-The club has produced countless High School All Stars, Collegiate All Americans, Regional All Stars, Pacific Coast Representatives and several USA National Team members.
+The club has produced countless High School All Stars, Collegiate All Americans, Regional All Stars, Pacific Coast Representatives several USA National Team members and several Major League Rugby professionals.
 The current coaching staff includes many of these accomplished players.